ccisman/DAMER/README.md

 # DAMER

-an aotumatic tool for modeling and slicing multiple-thread pthread c program
+an aotumatic tool for modeling and slicing multiple-thread c programs(PThread programs).

 This project is a tool for building a PDNet model of c program, and alleviate the state space with slicing.
 The c program must satisfy ANSI-C grammar.